Alwin-Lin/gcpReleaseParser/README.md

 - Parse and process release files into CSV format, then store to BigQuerry for later use.
 ![](https://user-images.githubusercontent.com/22556115/116009384-32db2200-a5ce-11eb-87dc-e0aa025849b7.jpg)

-Modeled after etl pipeline, everything before Bigquerry is considered frontline.
+Modeled after etl pipeline, this project handels everything from extraction to load

-## Extraction
+* Extraction
 	* Release Parser extracts wanted data from target folder
 	* In addition to the default output found on [release parser](https://android.googlesource.com/platform/cts/+/refs/heads/master/tools/release-parser/), the following is added
 		* ServicesList
 		* PropertiesList
 		* PermissionList
 		* FileList

-## Transformation
+* Transformation
 	* The extracted data is written and stored as CSV files
-## Load
+* Load
 	* Use the script inside uploadScript

 # Setup
 1. Clone and open the project, run uberjar